paveldn/haier-esphome/README.md

       min_temperature: 16 °C
       max_temperature: 30 °C
       temperature_step: 1 °C
+    supported_modes:            # Optional, can be used to disable some modes if you don't need them
+    - 'OFF'
+    - AUTO
+    - COOL
+    - HEAT
+    - DRY
+    - FAN_ONLY
     supported_swing_modes:      # Optional, can be used to disable some swing modes if your AC does not support it
     - 'OFF'
     - VERTICAL